riceissa/dlw-tutorial-post/post.md

 both data and features to the site.

-The first half of this post gives a tutorial of DLW, focusing especially on parts that are not obvious.
+The first half of this post gives a tutorial of DLW, focusing especially on the features of the site that are not obvious to casual inspection.
-The second half of this post is a request for feedback.
+The second half of this post is a request for feedback;
-Vipul and I are interested in using the feedback to help us decide where to focus our efforts.
+Vipul and I are interested in using the feedback to help us decide where to focus our efforts for future development.

 # Tutorial

-This section is a tutorial of the main features of Donations List Website (DLW), with a focus on the parts that are not obvious.
+This section is a tutorial of the main features of Donations List Website (DLW), with a focus on the parts that are probably non-obvious to casual users.

 ## Donor page